 Real Estate Solutions for Transitional & Supportive Housing

-WE’RE (Welsum Enterprises) is a real estate platform focused on transitional and supportive housing.
+Welsum Enterprises Real Estate is a real estate platform focused on transitional and supportive housing.

-We acquire and reposition overlooked properties, partner with experienced operators, and steward assets through stabilization - proving that good development and good outcomes are not in conflict.
+We acquire and reposition overlooked properties, partner with experienced operators, and steward assets through stabilization - proving that good development and good outcomes are not in conflict.Our goal is to make places of welcome for those in most need of welcoming places.

 Our housing system is built around two extremes: emergency shelter and permanent housing.